shamil/graphout/README.md

 **Run**

-First, copy the example `graphout.example.json` configuration file to `/etc/graphout/graphout.json`.
+*First*, copy the example `graphout.example.json` configuration file to `/etc/graphout/graphout.json`.
-The example file, should be located in node 'lib/node_modules/graphout' directory, relative to the node's install root.
+The example file, should be located in node `lib/node_modules/graphout` directory, relative to the node's install root.

-Second, change the config to meet your graphite settings, then you can run graphout...
+*Second*, change the config to meet your graphite settings, then you can run graphout...

     # graphout --pid /tmp/graphout.pid --config /etc/graphout/graphout.json